hazymorning/origami_weather/README.md

 <br>

-The card does a fair amount visually, so I've spent a lot of effort keeping the cost down.
-I re-test it after changes and I'm happy with where it sits.

-Still, there's a lot going on.
-On a reasonably modern phone or desktop you shouldn't notice it.
-On older hardware you might.
-If effects like rain look like they're in slow motion, you can turn layers off to reduce the load:
+Because this card is quite visually active, a lot of effort goes into keeping performance smooth.
+It should run perfectly on any reasonably modern phone or desktop.
+While it should also perform well on older hardware, the wide variety of devices and browsers makes it hard to guarantee.
+If you notice any performance issues, you can turn off individual effects to reduce the load:

 - `weather_animations: false` — disables rain/snow/hail effects.
 - `background_blobs: false` — stops the moving color blobs (CSS-animated, but they add up on weak GPUs).